It is a disease in which cells divide rapidly, causing them to form abnormal tissues called neoplasms.

 - There are certain oncogenic viruses, such as human papillomavirus (HPV) and hepatitis B.

 - Excessive exposure to UV rays.

-Radiation and ultraviolet rays can induce pyrimidine dimers in DNA and therefore can cause skin cancers.
-Other factors, on the other hand, can trigger certain genetic mutations, which in turn can cause tissues to proliferate or multiply rapidly.
+Radiation and ultraviolet rays can induce pyrimidine dimers in DNA and, therefore, can cause skin cancers.
+On the other hand, other factors can trigger specific genetic mutations, which in turn can cause tissues to proliferate or multiply rapidly.

-Malignant neoplasms can grow in various parts of the body, causing localized diseases in a certain organ.
-For example, a patient may be diagnosed with a malignant neoplasm of the breast, which is also known as breast cancer.
+Malignant neoplasms can grow in various body parts, causing localized diseases in a particular organ.
+For example, a patient may be diagnosed with a malignant neoplasm of the breast, also known as breast cancer.

 The first signs of a malignant neoplastic disease include the following:

 - Unexplained weight loss

 - Neoplastic lesions.

 The symptoms that a person with a malignancy experience usually depend on where the tumor is located.